为何专称佛而不观佛?

 当知人根虽钝,而丈六八尺之像身,无量寿佛之名字,未尝不心作心是,故观劣者不劳胜观,而称名者并不劳观想也。

-[It] should [be] known [that] persons [with spiritual] roots, although dull, yet [with the] Buddha’s image of [one] zhàng [and] six [chǐs] [i.e. 2.72m], [or] eight chǐs [1.36m], [and the] name of Immeasurable Life Buddha [i.e. Āmítuófó], [the latter is] not necessarily not [also with the] mind made, [that the] mind is.
-Thus, those [with] visualisation inferior [need] not exhaust [themselves with practice of] superior visualisation, yet those [who] recite [the Buddha’s] name [need] not at all exhaust [with any] visualisation.
+[It] should [be] known [that] persons [with] roots, although dull, then [with the Buddha’s] image’s body of [one] zhàng [and] six [chǐs] [i.e. 2.72 metres], [or] eight chǐs [1.36 metres], [and the] name of Immeasurable Life Buddha [i.e. Āmítuófó], [are] not necessarily not [with what the] mind becomes, [the] mind is.
+Therefore, those [with] visualisation inferior [need] not labour [with] superior visualisation, and those [who] recite [the Buddha’s] name also [need] not labour [with] visualisation.

-[Note: As Śākyamuni Buddha’s birth in India was recorded in China during the Zhōu Dynasty’s (周朝), that era’s measurement system is referred to below, for converting to today’s metric system.
+[Note: The taller is the standing height and the shorter is the sitting height.
+As Śākyamuni Buddha’s (释迦牟尼佛) birth in India was recorded in China during the Zhōu Dynasty’s (周朝), that era’s measurement system is referred to below, for converting to today’s metric system.

 丈六 = 一丈六尺 = 1 zhàng and 6 chǐs

-While the Buddha’s actual height might seem incredible, according to Guinness World Records, the tallest man ever recorded is Robert Wadlow (1918-1940), who happened to have the exact same calculated height (2.72m) as the Buddha: https://www.guinnessworldrecords.com/world-records/tallest-man-ever.
-Although the Buddha’s height is meritoriously and prominently tall to skilfully gather attention with his presence when teaching, different beings in our world perceived him differently, according to their karma, with some even seeing him to be like an ordinary person.]
+While the Buddha’s actual height might seem incredible, according to Guinness World Records, the tallest man ever recorded is Robert Wadlow (1918-1940), who happened to have the exact same calculated height (2.72 m) as the Buddha: https://www.guinnessworldrecords.com/world-records/tallest-man-ever.
+Although the Buddha’s height is meritoriously and prominently tall to skilfully gather attention with his presence when teaching, different beings in our world perceived him differently, according to their karmas, with some even seeing him to be like an ordinary person.]

 《佛说阿弥陀经要解》